 Lumix lasers provide pain relief faster than many other options.
 First of all, patients will benefit from reduced downtime after surgery or other procedures.
 As a result, the dangerous side effects often arising from surgery or prescription pain medications are minimized.
 Above all, the unique superpulsed technology provides safer, more comfortable and lasting results in relieving peripheral neuropathy as well as addressing significant relief in many other sources of chronic and acute pain.

-How does LUMIX Therapy work?
+How does a Lumix laser work?

-Does Lumix laser treatment hurt?
+Does a Lumix laser treatment hurt?

 How long is a treatment session?